 NOZZS RB20DET Intake Manifold

-NOZZS RB20DET intake manifolds feature a proven aluminum construction, and have been tested up to the 600hp level.
+NOZZS RB20DET intake manifolds feature a proven aluminum construction and have been tested up to the 600hp level.
 In testing, NOZZS claims their RB20 plenum will hold 3bar (or 43.5psi) reliably and without failure.
 Based purely on the picture, it is apparent that the design is quite similar to the Greddy RB25 intake plenum, with runners and ports suited to the RB20.
-The manifold features a sloping design towards the sixth cylinder, which is said to aid in proper distribution of air between all cylinders.
+The manifold features a sloping design towards the sixth cylinder, which is said to aid in the proper distribution of air between all cylinders.

-The welding on the NOZZS manifold is very well done, with a very clean and profesional look.
-The plenum features pre-drilled and tapped vacuum ports, with will allow you to connect up to 5 items to a vacuum source directly off the plenum itself.
+The welding on the NOZZS manifold is very well done, with a very clean and professional look.
+The plenum features pre-drilled and tapped vacuum ports, which will allow you to connect up to 5 items to a vacuum source directly off the plenum itself.
 For more information regarding the NOZZS intake manifold, it is recommended to contact them directly to ensure accurate information.
 The link to their website is available on the right, below the images of their RB20 intake manifold.
 As of publishing, information regarding reuse of the stock throttle body, idle air control valve or OEM throttle cable is unavailable.

-Features and pricing and misc, Prices in American dollars
+Features and Pricing in American Dollars

-- 5 pre drilled vacuum ports on plenum
+- 5 pre-drilled vacuum ports on plenum

 - Clears water outlet neck